jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 myself overriding much of Foundation’s default styling.
 This was, I felt, was a price worth paying to keep the site’s codebase future proof.

-However, once I had completed the site and began testing it, I became increasingly upset with what I had made.
-Whilst Jake was very happy with the site, I felt that the code supporting it was heavy, overworked, and thanks to the number of overrides required; far less future-proof than I had hoped.
+However, once I had completed portions of the site and began testing them, I became increasingly upset with what I had built.
+Whilst Jake was very happy with the site, I felt that the code supporting it was heavy, overworked, and thanks to the amount I had altered Foundation; far less future-proof or standardised than I had hoped.

 To top it off, I felt that Wordpress, as with Foundation, was too prescriptive for this project.
 It forced upon us the notion of ‘Posts’,